 Voluntary Disclosure Agreement Program

-Idaho’s voluntary disclosure agreement (VDA) program helps businesses involved in multistate commerce voluntarily resolve prior tax debts.
+Idaho's voluntary disclosure agreement (VDA) program is designed to help businesses involved in multistate commerce voluntarily resolve prior tax filings and debts.
 Our goal is to provide these businesses a way to settle potential debts from past activities in Idaho.
-The benefits of this program may include penalty waivers and a limited look-back period.

-Businesses that want to enter into our VDA program should provide the following information:
+If you want your business to enter into our VDA program, please provide the following information:

-- The nature and extent of the company’s business in Idaho, including:
+- The nature and extent of the company's business activities in Idaho, including:

 - Date the activities first began in Idaho.

 - Whether the company has employees or representatives in Idaho.

 - Number of years doing business in Idaho.

 - A list of the type of property owned and/or leased in Idaho.